WindWZQ/SnowFlake/README.md

 # Snowflake
-An ID creater follow the Twitter's Snowflake with java.
+An ID creater follow the Twitter's Snowflake with java & kotlin.